-12.1 Broad Cost Leader
+Broad Cost Leader

-A Broad Cost Leader strategy maintains a presence in both segments.
+A Broad Cost Leader strategy maintains a presence in all segments of the market.
 The company will gain a competitive advantage by keeping R&D, production and material costs to a minimum, enabling the company to compete on the basis of price, which will be below average.
 Automation levels will be increased to improve margins and to offset second shift/overtime costs.

 Low-priced products for the industry: Our brands offer solid value.
-Our stakeholders are bondholders, customers, stockholders and management.
+Our primary stakeholders are bondholders, customers, stockholders and management.

-12.2 Broad Differentiator
+Broad Differentiator

-A Broad Differentiator strategy maintains a presence in both segments.
+A Broad Differentiator strategy maintains a presence in every segment of the market.
 The company will gain a competitive advantage by distinguishing products with an excellent design, high awareness and easy accessibility.
 The company will develop an R&D competency that keeps designs fresh and exciting.
 Products keep pace with the market, offering improved size and performance.
 Prices will be above average.
 Capacity will be expanded as higher demand is generated.

 Premium products for the industry: Our brands withstand the test of time.
-Our stakeholders are customers, stockholders, management and employees.
+Our primary stakeholders are customers, stockholders, management and employees.

-12.3 Niche Cost Leader (Low Technology)
+Niche Cost Leader (Low Technology)

-A Niche Cost Leader Strategy concentrates on the Low Tech segment.
+A Niche Cost Leader Strategy concentrates primarily on the Traditional and Low End segments of the market.
 The company will gain a competitive advantage by keeping R&D, production and material costs to a minimum, enabling the company to compete on the basis of price, which will be below average.
 Automation levels will be increased to improve margins and to offset second shift/overtime costs.

 Reliable products for low technology customers: Our brands offer value.
-Our stakeholders are bondholders, stockholders, customers and management.
+Our primary stakeholders are bondholders, stockholders, customers and management.

-12.4 Niche Differentiator (High Technology)
+Niche Differentiator (High Technology)

-A Niche Differentiator strategy focuses on High Tech.
+A Niche Differentiator strategy focuses on the high technology segments (High End, Performance and Size).
 The company will gain a competitive advantage by distinguishing its products with an excellent design, high awareness, easy accessibility and new products.
 The company will develop an R&D competency that keeps designs fresh and exciting.
 Products will keep pace with the market, offering improved size and performance.
 The company will price above average and will expand capacity as it generates higher demand.

 Premium products for technology oriented customers: Our brands define the cutting edge.
-Our stakeholders are customers, stockholders, management and employees.
+Our primary stakeholders are customers, stockholders, management and employees.

-12.5 Cost Leader with Product Lifecycle Focus
+Cost Leader with Product Lifecycle Focus

-A Cost Leader with a Product Lifecycle Focus gains a competitive advantage by keeping R&D, production and material costs to a minimum, enabling it to compete on the basis of price.
-The Product Lifecycle Focus will allow the company to reap sales for many years for each new product introduced into the High Tech segment.
-Products will then mature into Low Tech products.
+A Cost Leader with a Product Lifecycle Focus centers on the High End, Traditional and Low End segments.
+The company will gain a competitive advantage by keeping R&D, production and material costs to a minimum, enabling it to compete on the basis of price.
+The Product Lifecycle Focus will allow the company to reap sales for many years on each new product introduced into the High End segment.
+Products will begin their lives in the High End, mature into Traditional and finish as Low End products.

 Reliable products for mainstream customers: Our brands offer value.
-Our stakeholders are bondholders, stockholders, customers and management.
+Our primary stakeholders are bondholders, stockholders, customers and management.

-12.6 Differentiator with Product Lifecycle Focus
+Differentiator with Product Lifecycle Focus

-A Differentiator with a Product Lifecycle Focus strategy distinguishes its products with excellent design, high awareness and easy accessibility.
-The company will develop an R&D competency that keeps designs fresh and exciting as they change in appeal from High Tech to Low Tech.
+A Differentiator with a Product Lifecycle Focus strategy concentrates on the High End, Traditional and Low End segments.
+The company will gain a competitive advantage with excellent design, high awareness, easy accessibility and new products.
+The company will develop an R&D competency that keeps designs fresh and exciting.
 Products will keep pace with the market, offering improved size and performance.
 The company will price above average and will expand capacity as it generates higher demand.

 Premium products for mainstream customers: Our brands withstand the test of time.
-Our stakeholders are customers, stockholders, management and employees.
+Our primary stakeholders are customers, stockholders, management and employees.